Tablo

 Tablo became employed as a lyricist while still in high school.
 Under the supervision of Tobias Wolff, Tablo graduated from Stanford University with honors in English literature and creative writing.
-He then moved to Korea, where, in 2001, he formed Epik High alongside DJ Tukutz and Mithra Jin.
+He then moved to South Korea, where, in 2001, he formed Epik High alongside DJ Tukutz and Mithra Jin.
 The group has since released 10 full-length albums and 1 EP, with Tablo having produced and co-written all the songs.
 His debut solo album, Fever's End, was released in 2011.

 Outside of Epik High, Tablo is a record producer and songwriter for other artists and involved in collaborative projects such as Borderline, Eternal Morning, and Anyband.
 His music incorporates numerous styles, ranging from trance, trip hop, to rock.
 Tablo is also the author of the best-selling book Pieces of You, published in both English and Korean, and Blonote.
 He made his film debut acting in Nonstop (2005).
-In 2016, Tablo left his radio show, MBC FM4U's Tablo's Dreaming Radio, after eleven years to focus on YG's music sub-label HIGHGRND.
+In 2016, Tablo left his radio show, MBC FM4U's Tablo's Dreaming Radio, after eleven years to focus on YG's music sub-label Highgrnd.